 Rating Over Time

 Compared to national and state averages across all facilities.

 Minimizes Pressure Ulcers

-This metric is a measure of the percentage of long-term stay residents that are suffering from new or worsened pressure ulcers .
-We use this statistic in calculating our nursing grades.
+This metric is an indication of the percent of long-term stay patients which suffered from pressure ulcers or bed sores.
+We use this statistic in calculating both nursing and long-term care grades.

 Minimizes Serious Falls

 In Lakeland Nursing & Rehabilitation, 2.82% of Patients had Serious Falls

 This tells you the percent of long-term care patients who suffered falls which resulted in major injury.
 Falls can arise for a variety of reasons, but excessive numbers of falls could be a sign of lower levels of patient supervision.

 In Lakeland Nursing & Rehabilitation, 1.81% of Patients had UTIs

 This datapoint is an indication of the percent of long-term patients which have had a UTI.
 Although a higher rate infections may reflect poorly on a facility's nursing care, it can be difficult to compare between facilities due to facilities having reporting standards.